fabriziogiordano/fabriziogiordano.github.com/_posts/2015-01-15-flipboard-mobile-web-react-canvas.md

 ---
 layout: post
-title: Flipboard implementation of the mobile web in canvas
+title: Flipboard implementation of the mobile web in canvas: 60FPS but 15,000 Speed Index and 22Mb size
 excerpt: 60FPS but 22Mb of site.
 ---